Increase the Usability of Your Website

 Usability is a critical factor when designing and building a website, it’s what ensures the environment is one your users enjoy being in.
 People are far more likely to spend time on a website whose navigation and readability doesn’t confuse them.
 Below are five factors we think are important when trying to improve usability.

-Terminology – in general the terminology you use in your content is very important, but here we are talking specifically about the terminology used for buttons and links.
+Terminology – in general the terminology you use in your content is very important when looking at usability, but here we are talking specifically about the terminology used for buttons and links.
 You should aim to make your button less generic and more tailored to the contents they are used to access.
 The advantage of this is that your users instantly know how to get where they need, and it avoids creating user disappointment form clicking on a button/a link that doesn’t go where they expected.

 Colour – buttons and text can become very hard to find and read depending on the colours used.
 It’s a good idea to keep things simple colour wise, don’t try incorporating too many in your main colour scheme.
 There should be a level of contrast between a background and the colour of any text to ensure the text is clear and easy to read.